imadtoumi/webapp-devops/README.md

 #### Now let's access our web app from the browser
 ![webapp](https://github.com/imadtoumi/webapp-devops/assets/41326066/8c069f15-b18c-4196-8f2f-bd3c3af2ea54)

-- Dont forget to initilize git repo in the directory you are working and follow the commands we did above (Git setup part)
+- Don't forget to initilize git repo in the directory you are working and follow the commands we did above (Git setup part)

 ## Contribution
 Contributions to this project are welcome!
 Feel free to submit issues, feature requests, or pull requests.
 For support or collaboration, reach out via email at \imadtoumi8@gmail.com or via discord imad5208.